ClaspTV/ASSIST-Service/README.md

 # AndroidTV Second Screen Install (ASSIST) Service

-This repository is an open source implementation of the AndroidTV Second Screen Install (ASSIST) Service.
+This repository is Vizbee's implementation of the AndroidTV Second Screen Install (ASSIST) Service.

 # Overview